Touring Apache Country

 The Ranger Station and Visitor Center are just inside the park entrance.
 From there, a beautiful scenic drive that climbs gradually through oak, juniper and pine forests -- Bonita Canyon Drive -- winds 8 miles to the crest of the mountains and Massai Point.
 Picnic tables and restrooms are available here.

 Echo Canyon Trail and Heart of Rocks Trail offer fantastic views of balanced rocks, pinnacles and spires.
-The picturesque homestead of the area, Faraway Ranch, is open to the public with daily tours.
-And the monument's Visitor Center has an audio-visual program and exhibits, as well as books and maps for sale.
+The picturesque homestead of the area, Faraway Ranch, is currently being renovated.
+When the renovation is completed it will be reopened ot tours.
+The monument's Visitor Center has an audio-visual program and exhibits, as well as books and maps for sale.